roibert/ExampleGitHubProject/README.md

-# ExampleGitHubProject
+# Example GitHub Project
-Example project to describe GitHub
+Example project to describe how GitHub works